MightyPork/sdscp/README.md

 # SDSCP - a SDS-C preprocessor

-*SDSCP is a free software, using GPL v2*
+*SDSCP is free software, available under GPL v2*

 **Table of Contents**